lollobeach/SceneToModel/ObjectDetection/README.md

 The first file, _requirements.txt_, contains all libraries used for the backend and the model, while the second file, _git_requirements.txt_, contains the github repository of the Detectron2 model.

 ### Configuration
-In adding to the installation you have to add an `.env` file in `./TBDM-VGLS-2023/ObjectDetection/fastapi_server/` with the following parameters:
+In addition to the installation you have to add an `.env` file in `./TBDM-VGLS-2023/ObjectDetection/fastapi_server/` with the following parameters:
 ```
 CONNECTION_STRING=mongodb+srv://<user>:<password>@cluster0.ictsbaw.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
 DATABASE_NAME=<database_name>